simesy/satis/README.md

 ### Usage / build

 The key commands are found in .ahoy.yml - whether you want to use Ahoy or run them manually.

-1. The webroot of packagist repo is /build.
-We commit the build directory
+The webroot of packagist repo is /app which is generated (and updated) by `ahoy build`.
+This is then committed and served statically at https://satis.govcms.gov.au

-### Strategy
+### Road map

 The goals: